Working in an open-plan office: advantages and disadvantages

 So how can you categorize the open-plan office?
 By thinking about what it entails working for you.
 Everyone's needs are known to be quite different.
 However, a few general statements about open-plan offices can still be made.
 For better orientation, the next point follows: The advantages and disadvantages of open-plan offices.

-Open-plan office: pros and cons
+Open-plan office: advantages and disadvantages

 Now that we have clarified the terminology, the question is what are the advantages and disadvantages of working in open-plan offices anyway.
 It is best to start with yourself first and check what requirements you should have in terms of the working atmosphere when starting a new job.